Get-Nerdio/NerdioManagerPowerShell/README.md

 # Introduction
 A PowerShell module for managing Nerdio Manager for Enterprise (NME)

+# 0.8.5 Release Notes
+ - New function have been added for compatibility with NME 6.1 REST API

 # 0.6.1 Release Notes
  - New functions have been added for configuring and managing the Unified Application Management features.
  - Compatible with NME 5.6.1 release